 The Apple MacBook Air owns the crown as the best laptop for writers because of its speed, durability, and almost 12 hours of battery life!
 All of this helps the MacBook Air be the best MacBook for writers.
 And if you’re looking for laptops with the best battery life, you can’t get any better than the MacBook Air.

 You’ll fit right in at your local coffee shop with this writing laptop.
 It may not be the best laptop for writers on a budget, but it’s the most powerful and aesthetically pleasing machine on our list.
 Also, the Mac OS is way more intuitive than Windows (in my opinion).
 So if you’re looking for the best laptop for journalists, then the MacBook Air is for you.

 Make the Apple MacBook Air your writing laptop.

 Can I tell you how much I love Chromebooks as writing laptops?
-I think they make the best laptop for blogging especially because it ranks highly among the lightweight laptops, has the super-fast and easy-to-use Chrome OS, possesses elite battery life, and delivers seamless connection to Google Docs and Google Cloud.
+I think they make the best laptop for blogging especially because it ranks highly among the lightweight laptops, has the super-fast and easy-to-use Chrome OS, possesses elite battery life, and delivers a seamless connection to Google Docs and Google Cloud.

-I use an older version of the ASUS Chromebook 2020 when I’m writing at the coffee shop.
+I use an older version of the ASUS Chromebook Flip C434 when I’m writing at the coffee shop.
 My Chromebook is my go-to portable laptop that helps me write with confidence when I’m surrounded by other writers typing away on their Apple MacBook Air.